nwjs/nw.js/docs/For Users/Package and Distribute.md

 * `Contents/Resources/nw.icns`: icon of your app. `nw.icns` is in [Apple Icon Image Format](https://en.wikipedia.org/wiki/Apple_Icon_Image_format).
 You can convert your icon in PNG/JPEG format into ICNS by using tools like [Image2Icon](http://www.img2icnsapp.com/).
 * `Contents/Info.plist`: the apple package description file.
 You can view [Implementing Cocoa's Standard About Panel](http://cocoadevcentral.com/articles/000071.php) on how this file will influence your app and what fields you should modify.

-And you should sign you Mac app.
-Or the user won't launch the app if Gatekeeper is turned on.
-See [Signed Apps or Installer Packages](https://developer.apple.com/library/mac/documentation/IDEs/Conceptual/AppDistributionGuide/DistributingApplicationsOutside/DistributingApplicationsOutside.html) for details.
+You should sign your Mac app, or the user won't launch the app if Gatekeeper is turned on.
+See [Support for Mac App Store](Advanced/Support for Mac App Store.md) for details.

 ## References